 *This scholarship will be awarded annually with a maximum award amount of $5,000 per recipient.

-Applications are available April 1st.
-Deadline to apply is June 15th.
+Applications available April 1st and the deadline to apply is June 15th.

 Harrison County Community Foundation (HCCF) holds the Robert H. Weber Memorial Scholarship Fund.
 The family of Bob Web created this fund with the exclusive purpose of providing scholarship support to students in educational studies who have successfully completed at least twenty-four hours of college credit with an accumulated GPA of at 2.5 or higher.

 Applicants must be residents of Harrison County at the time of high school graduation and preference will be given to students focusing in Math, Science or Elementary Education who are currently teaching in Harrison County Schools.
 Scholarships can be applied towards Bachelor, Master or Doctorate degree studies.